 The Bloomington Convention and Visitors Bureau is proactively monitoring COVID-19 information and new developments locally, nationally, and internationally.
 Below are links to resources we suggest for visitors to provide you with the most up-to-date information available regarding COVID-19.

-Minnesota face mask requirements will be in place Saturday, July 25.
+Minnesota face mask requirements will be in place beginning Saturday, July 25.

 - Mall of America is now open at 50% capacity.
-Most of the mall's retailers, restaurants, and attractions, including Nickelodeon Universe® with limited capacity, are open.
-There are still some tenants who remain closed.
-Learn more about the latest openings.
-With the safety and well-being of MOA's guests, tenants and staff at the forefront of their preparations, they are eager to welcome you back with some significant property enhancements.
-What to know before you go.
+Most of the mall's retailers are open, although there are still some tenants who remain closed.
+With the safety and well-being of MOA's guests, tenants, and staff at the forefront of their preparations, they are eager to welcome you back with some significant property enhancements.
+Read about what you need to know before you visit here.

 - The Works Museum is temporarily closed but has at-home engineering resources and STEM activities on its website.

 - Many local events have been cancelled or postponed.
 The Bloomington CVB will keep our event calendar as up to date as possible as cancellations are announced.